 Board Member, CureTBM Board of Directors

 Christina joined CureTBM in July 2020.
-She currently lives in Atlanta, Georgia.
+She currently lives in Chicago, IL.
 She is excited to manage the CureTBM website to help tell stories and share resources about TBM.
 Christina is passionate about curing Tracheobronchomalacia because her sister, Isabella, has TBM.
-She studied Public Health and Health Promotion in college and currently works for a start-up healthcare organization as an internal consultant on clinical team.
-Christina enjoys hot yoga, hiking, tennis, baking, and reading historical fiction or novels.
+She studied Public Health and Health Promotion in college and currently attends law school.

 If you have any feedback regarding the website or would like to be featured on the website, please email Christina here!